baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ## _How to use the Dynamic_AST_Calculator.m Function_

-In order to utilize this function, only three inputs must be sequentially specified by the user: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).
-These three inputs are expressed as "Input_Date", "Input_Temp_Trend", and "Input_Moisture_Content" variables in the first line of the function.
+In order to utilize this function, only three inputs must be sequentially specified by the user from an automatically generated input box: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).

-   - "Input_Date" needs to be specified as a string variable and can be any date throughout the year
+   - Bin fill date can be any date throughout the year
-   - "Input_Temp_Trend" needs to be specified as a string variable in the form of 'Min' or 'Max'
+   - Temperature trend can be entered as either 'Min' or 'Max'
-   - "Input_Moisture_Content" needs to be specified as a numeric variable and can be any reasonable shelled corn moisture content (% wet basis)
+   - Moisture content needs to be specified as a numeric variable and can be any reasonable shelled corn moisture content (% wet basis)

+These inputs need to be correctly formatted in order for the function to run without errors.

-An example of how to use this function at a command line is shown below:
+An example of the proper format is depicted in the default values of the input box example shown below:

 ![image](Example_Outputs_of_Dynamic_AST_Function/Input_Box_Example.PNG "Command Line Example")

-If the specified temperature trend and moisture content inputs are valid, then acceptance messages will automatically display as the function is simulating the dynamic AST response.
+If the specified temperature trend and moisture content inputs are valid, then acceptance messages will automatically display at the command line as the function is simulating the dynamic AST response.

 ## _Outputs of Function_

-This function outputs a summary excel file of important dynamic AST data to the local file directory along with two separate figures.
+Each time this function is executed, it outputs a summary excel file of important dynamic AST data to the local file directory.
+This summary excel file will have a corresponding timestamp associated with it in the file name.
+This function also outputs two separate figures.
 The first figure depicts the cumulative summation of percent AST spent, whereas the second figure depicts the days remaining of dynamic AST.

 **Figure 1 Example Output**